baozi-technology/baozi-web/content/23-11-2019/index.md

 However, the official vendor website that is selling the "Proprietary License" sometimes voluntarily confuses people by calling such license "Commercial License" instead.
 The use of the term "Commercial" is confusing because it indicates that you need to buy a license whenever you use the library in a commercial product.
 That's actually not the effect of copyleft.

 Many people seem to think that using GPL means that you got to make your code publicly available.
 Using GPL means that you have to deliver your source code to the user you are distributing your software to - not to the public.
 It contributes to confuse people about the intent of the alternative paid license.

-The three most famous companies engaging into dual licensing are The Qt Company, MySQL and MongoDB.
+Three of the most famous companies engaging into dual licensing are The Qt Company, MySQL and MongoDB.

 [MongoDB says upfront that their drivers are licensed under the Apache License v2](https://www.mongodb.com/community/licensing) so that you do not need to license your own code under any specific terms when using MongoDB, but still - companies feel the need to buy a "Commercial" License.
 I am not sure why, maybe because they need to buy a liability.
 MongoDB AGPL/SSPL library was chosen as a protection against big cloud vendors, not to enforce dual licensing.